-Chairman of the Political Science and Economics Department Dr. William Luckey gives overview of Christendom's unique approach to this very important field of study.
+Scholar in Residence Dr. William Luckey gives an overview of Christendom's unique approach to this very important field of study.
 Check out his blog, Catholic Truths on Economics!

 It is the purpose of the Department of Political Science and Economics of Christendom College to help restore all things in Christ by educating, through the regular courses, and training, through the Politics Program, Catholic leaders in the public forum.
 Knowledge of the principles of a just political, social, and economic order are essential to a renewal of the temporal sphere.
 In line with this purpose, the College through its two required core courses in the fields of Political Theory and the Social Teachings of the Church gives the student the knowledge of classical and Catholic political and legal philosophy up to St. Thomas Aquinas, and demonstrates the deterioration of the classical natural law understanding in the major modern thinkers.
 Since ideas have consequences, the destructive results of much of modern thought are explained and analyzed.
 The student is then introduced to how the Church, through its authoritative teachings, has dealt with problems in the political, social, and economic sphere from the early Church Fathers through Vatican II and the writings of Pope St. John Paul II, Pope Emeritus Benedict XVI, and Pope Francis.